 How to cook beetroot:

-For this recipe I boil the beetroot.
-To boil beetroot: Place the unpeeled beetroot in a pan of cold water, leaving the root and a couple of centimetres/ 1 inch of stalk attached to the beetroot.
+I use boiled beetroot for this recipe.
+How to boil beetroot: Place the unpeeled beetroot in a pan of cold water, leaving the root and a couple of centimetres/ 1 inch of stalk attached to the beetroot.
 Make sure the water covers the beet by about 2 cm.
-Bring to the boil and then simmer for around 3o minutes (depending on size of beetroot.)
+Bring to the boil and then simmer for around 30 minutes (depending on size of beetroot.)
 They are cooked when tender, and you can easily peel the skin away with a blunt knife.
 Cooked beetroot will keep for up to 3 days in the fridge.